AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 So this clears up what a "partitioning strategy" is, at any rate.
 Its a choice of covering over the string into (possibly overlaping) substrings which are in our CTM database.
 But I wasn't so worried about the paritioning strategy, I wanted to know what a "pairing strategy" is.
 The original paper BDM isn't any help since it doesn't describe conditional BDM at all.

-Going back to the topic paper of this post, it does describe a "coarse conditional BDM of `X` with respect to the tensor Y".
+Going back to the topic paper of this post, it does describe a "coarse conditional BDM of `X` with respect to the tensor `Y`".
 Again, tensors are not explained at all in the paper, and it's unclear if `Y` actually needs to be a tensor in any mathematical sense.
 As I stated before, I think the authors just mean 2-dimensional array when they say "tensor", and it seems obvious that the construction doesn't rely on dimensionality at all.
-It defines BDM(`X`|Y) as
+It defines `BDM(X|Y)` as

-the sum over all `(rx, nx) ∈ Adj(X)` where `rx ∉ Adj(Y)` of `CTM(rx) + log(nx)`
+- the sum over all `(rx, nx) ∈ Adj(X)` where `rx ∉ Adj(Y)` of `CTM(rx) + log(nx)`

 plus

-the sum over all rx in both Adj(X) and Adj(Y) of if nx == ny then 0 else log(nx)
+- the sum over all `rx` in both `Adj(X)` and `Adj(Y)` of `if nx == ny then 0 else log(nx)`

 This definition issolates the unique information `X` while issuing additional penalties if information shared between `X` and `Y` appears more or less often in `X` than in `Y`.
 I'm not sure if this make sense.
 The paper says;

-"[the second sum] is important in cases where such multiplicity dominates the complexity of the objects" , but, intuitively, it seems to me like the sum should only add a penalty if nx > ny; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
+> [the second sum] is important in cases where such multiplicity dominates the complexity of the objects

+, but, intuitively, it seems to me like the sum should only add a penalty if nx > ny; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
 I'll have to think about this a bit more.

 The "coarse" BDM is, I guess, less accurate than the "strong" BDM that I first looked at; but, at least, it makes sense.
 The reason it's weaker is that it doesn't utilize conditional CTM.
 But without additional clearification on what a "pairing strategy" is, I just can't understand how the strong version works.

 I've thought a lot about it and, while I'm not confident, I think I've figured out the most reasonable fix.
 If the pairing strategies must cover `X` then that solves the specific problem I pointed out.
 Also if P is supposed to be totally functional over the partitions of `X`, that would also solve my problem in an even nicer way.
 Neither of these conditions is hinted at in the paper, but it's the best I've got.
 The paper does say;

-"prior knowledge of the algorithmic structure of the objects can be used to facilitatethe computation by reducing the number of possible pairings to be explored"
+> prior knowledge of the algorithmic structure of the objects can be used to facilitatethe computation by reducing the number of possible pairings to be explored

 So, at the very least, the pairing strategy is supposed to be determined by some algorithm which isn't described in any detail.
 I'm frustrated by this whole thing.